 How Much Does Water Repellent Last?

-Two to five years water repellent last on building surfaces before needing reapplication for continued protection.
+Water repellents typically last between 5 and 10 years.
 The exact duration depends on weather exposure and product quality used.
 Water repellent on walls facing heavy rain wears away faster than protected areas.
 Premium fluoropolymer water repellents last 5 to 7 years in good conditions.
 Basic silicone water repellents last only 2 to 3 years before failing.
 Coastal areas with salt spray reduce water repellent lifespan significantly.
 Harsh sun and UV exposure break down water repellent chemicals quickly.

 How Much Does Waterproofing Last?

-Ten to twenty-five years waterproofing last on building surfaces with proper installation and maintenance.
+Waterproofing systems typically last between 10 and 25 years, depending on material and application quality.
 Quality waterproofing systems provide decades of reliable protection without replacement.
 Cementitious waterproofing lasts 10 to 15 years in bathrooms and wet areas.
 Liquid membrane waterproofing lasts 15 to 20 years on roofs and balconies.
 Sheet membrane waterproofing lasts 20 to 25 years with correct installation.
 Polyurethane waterproofing lasts 15 to 20 years even in harsh conditions.
 Crystalline waterproofing lasts the lifetime of concrete structures permanently.
 Concrete roof waterproofing using quality membranes lasts 20 years or more.

 How Do You Choose Between Water Repellent and Waterproof for Building?